What is academic misconduct?

 What happens next?

 After a complaint is made by an instructor, our conduct process begins.
 Our office receives and processes the complaint.
-If enough information exists to move forward, the student is notified of a scheduled administrative review meeting via their PSU email address.
+If enough information exists to move forward, we'll notify you, the student, of a scheduled administrative review meeting via your PSU email address.

 The meetings are scheduled around students' academic schedule and students are strongly encouraged to attend.
-If, after the meeting, the student is found responsible for the violation, they will be assigned to complete a sanction.
-Depending on the extent of the dishonesty, or if they have been found responsible of academic misconduct in the past, the student may be dismissed from the University, either via suspension or expulsion.
+If, after the meeting, the student is found responsible for the violation, you will be assigned to complete a sanction.
+Depending on the extent of the dishonesty, or if they have been found responsible of academic misconduct in the past, you could be dismissed from the University, either via suspension or expulsion.

 Students have the opportunity to request an appeal of the finding and/or assigned sanctions if certain criteria have been met.
 If granted an appeal, the Vice President for Enrollment Management & Student Affairs (or designee(s)) will make a final determination.

-As the faculty member who reported the academic misconduct, our Student Code of Conduct grants you the right to be notified of the outcome of the complaint, upon request.
-If you are interested in learning more, please contact our office by writing to firstname.lastname@example.org or calling 503.725.4422.
+Please note that faculty members who report academic misconduct are granted the right to be notified of the outcome of the complaint by our Student Code of Conduct, upon request.
+If you are interested in learning more, please contact our office by writing to email@example.com or calling (503) 725.4422.